 Meanwhile, Tottenham skipper Ledley King was in disbelief and indicated that his side’s resulting struggle to catch up inflated the scoreline.

-“From where I was, I didn’t think it had crossed the line and I find it hard to believe that [the referee] couldn’t see from where he was,” argued the center back.
+“From where I was, I didn’t think it had crossed the line and I find it hard to believe that [the referee] couldn’t see from where he was,” argued the centre-back.

 “There’s nothing you can do.
 We were on the pitch remonstrating with the referee, telling him that it didn’t cross the line, but he makes the decision.

 “Having said that, though, we got ourselves back in the game, 2-1, but we’ve just been caught out trying to go and get that second goal.
 We got picked off.”

 Controversy aside, the Chelsea players were full of optimism for Wednesday’s next match, against Barcelona in the Champions League semi-final.